 - PPPoE: This is another method ISPs use to deliver and authenticate your connection.
 If your provider assigns PPPoE information, you will enter your PPPoE account name and password here.

-- It is becoming more common that ISPs are providing FTTH (Fiber to the Home) and requiring that the Internet be distributed using a VLAN to separate Internet from IPTV services.
+- It is becoming more common for ISPs to provide FTTH (Fiber to the Home) and require that the Internet be distributed using a VLAN to separate Internet from IPTV services.
 This checkbox will allow you to easily tag the Internet connection to a VLAN ID.